discord.js comes with a utility class known as

 Many of the methods on

-Collection are based on their namesake in
+Collection correspond to their namesake in

 Array.
 One of them is